-- Encryption: Encryption can be used to protect the confidentiality of data that is transmitted over the communication layer. - Authentication. - Authorization: Used to control who has access to specific data or resources. - Intrusion detection and prevention systems: Intrusion detection and prevention systems (IDS/IPS) can be used to monitor the communication layer for suspicious activity. - Firewalls: Used to restrict access to the communication layer from unauthorized sources. - Using secure protocols: Transport Layer Security (TLS) and Secure Sockets Layer (SSL), can be used to protect the confidentiality and integrity of data that is transmitted over the communication layer.
+- Authorization: Used to control who has access to specific data or resources. - Intrusion detection and prevention systems: Intrusion detection and prevention systems (IDS/IPS) can be used to monitor the communication layer for suspicious activity. - Firewalls: Used to restrict access to the communication layer from unauthorized sources. - Using secure protocols: Transport Layer Security (TLS) and Secure Sockets Layer (SSL), can be used to protect the confidentiality and integrity of data that is transmitted over the communication layer.

-3.17 Smart Contract Security
+1.37 Smart Contract Security